Consumer medicine information

 If you have trouble remembering to use your medicine, ask your pharmacist for some hints.

-If you swallow it
+If you swallow DUAC ONCE DAILY GEL

-Things you must do
+Things you should do

-If you feel that Duac Once Daily Gel is not helping your condition, tell your doctor.
+If you feel that DUAC ONCE DAILY GEL is not helping your condition, tell your doctor.

-Tell your doctor if for any reason, you have not used Duac Once Daily Gel exactly as prescribed.
+Tell your doctor if for any reason, you have not used DUAC ONCE DAILY GEL exactly as prescribed.
 Otherwise, your doctor may think that it was not effective and change your treatment unnecessarily.

 Avoid excessive exposure to sunlight.
 Sunlamps should not be used.
 Avoid using at high altitudes or where the ground is snow-covered.
 When exposure to sunlight cannot be avoided, use a sunscreen product and wear protective clothing.